aprico-io/aprico-io.github.io/content/contact/_index.md

 title: Get in touch
 layout: contact

-FeatureTitle: "Hello World"
+FeatureTitle: "Present and close deals faster"
 Features:
-  - Feature A
+  - Collaborate with customers on pricing
-  - Feature B
+  - Use flexible industry templates
-  - Feature C
+  - Improve the efficiency of your sales team
 ---

 We are actively conducting early stage user testing.
 We’d love to get in touch with you and show you a demo.